Captivation

-Captivation is a 1931 British romantic comedy film directed by John Harvel and starring Conway Tearle, Betty Stockfeld and Violet Vanbrugh.It was shot at the Beaconsfield Studios near London.
-A second feature, it has been classified as a quota quickie.
+Captivation is a 1931 British romantic comedy film directed by John Harvel and starring Conway Tearle, Betty Stockfeld and Violet Vanbrugh.
+It was written by Edgar C. Middleton, and made as a quota quickie at Beaconsfield Studios near London.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Synopsis

-The film takes place on the French Riviera where a young woman attempts to attract a famous novelist.
+On the French Riviera, a young woman attempts to attract a famous novelist.